 📍Pego Fundo River Beach, 8970 Alcoutim

-Officially it’s called Praia Fluvial da Castanheira, but everyone knows it as Lago Azul, thanks to the inn of the same name next door.
-In the middle of Castelo de Bode Dam, has a floating platform with two pools (one for adults and one for children) that invites you to take a dip in the waters of the River Zêzere.
+Officially it’s called Praia Fluvial da Castanheira, but everyone knows it as Lago Azul (Blue Lake ), thanks to the inn of the same name next door.
+In the middle of the Castelo de Bode Dam, it has a floating platform with two pools (one for adults and one for children) that invites you to take a dip in the waters of the River Zêzere.

 📍Cantinho do Colégio Nossa Senhora do Pranto 155A, 2240-332 Ferreira do Zêzere